Rajkot: Demographics

 As of the 2011 Census of India, Rajkot recorded a total population of 1,390,640.
 Rajkot city has an average literacy rate of 82.20%, higher than the national average.
 The population is 52.43% male and 47.47% female.
-Most of the population is Hindu with a Muslim minority.
+Most of the population is Hindu with a Muslim and Jain minority.

+Hinduism was the main religion, practiced by 89.90% of the population.
+Islam was the second-largest religion (7.68%).
+Jains were 1.90%.

+At the time of the 2011 census, 94.60% of the population spoke Gujarati and 2.71% Hindi as their first language.

 Culture

 The people in Rajkot are predominantly vegetarians.
 The women of Rajkot are fond of jewellery.
 Large chains, pendants and other heavy gold jewellery are a common sight during marriages, festivals and functions.
 The attire changes with the season and festivals.
-The ladies normally wear Gujarati style Saree and men can be seen in flowing Kurtas and formal wear (shirts and trousers).

 Rajkot is multicultural.
 One can find many languages, like Gujarati, Hindi, Urdu, English, Sindhi, Bengali, Tamil, Malayalam and Marathi.
 However, only Gujarati, Hindi, Urdu, and English are well understood.
 Rajkot is the part of Kathiyawad.
 Because of this, people of Rajkot are also known as Kathiyawadi.

 Rajkot is frequently referred to as Rangilu Rajkot (રંગીલુ રાજકોટ), meaning "Colourful Rajkot".
 Rajkot is also called as "Chitranagri" (City of Paintings).